reframejs/reframe/readme.md

 - **Cherry pick libraries** -
   Each library can be used individually and independently of each other.
 You can choose which libraries you want to use.
 - **No lock-in** -
-  Reframe is only a collection of libraries and starters &mdash; there is virtually no lock-in.
+  Being only a collection of libraries and starters &mdash; there is virtually no lock-in.

 Robustness:
 - **Robust libraries** -